 What period (duration) should be covered by the first statement of work post-transition?

 It is critical that any proposal provide opportunities to improve the performance of the IANA Functions Operator as it relates to naming as well as to review the proposed oversight structure against the needs of its customers and the ICANN community.
 This is especially important in the initial period following the transition of the NTIA’s stewardship over the IANA Functions, in order to account for lessons learned as a result of the IANA Stewardship Transition, to review the effectiveness of new structures created pursuant to the IANA Stewardship Transition, and to address any implications for the IANA Functions Operator’s performance.
 As a result, the CWG-Stewardship recommends that the review of PTI’s performance against the ICANN-PTI contract and the IANA Statement of Work (IANA SOW) for the naming functions occur no more than two years from the date of the IANA Stewardship Transition.
-This review would be led by a multistakeholder body drawn from the ICANN community.
+This review will be led by a multistakeholder body drawn from the ICANN community.

-Following the initial review period of two years from the date of the IANA Stewardship Transition, a longer period in between reviews would be advisable to avoid the constant flow of reviews, while still accounting for the emerging or evolving needs of IANA customers and the ICANN community.
+Following the initial review period of two years from the date of the IANA Stewardship Transition, a longer period in between reviews will be advisable to avoid the constant flow of reviews, while still accounting for the emerging or evolving needs of IANA customers and the ICANN community.
 We recommend that subsequent reviews be initiated on a calendar basis with a recommended standard period of no more than five-year intervals.

 While the IANA Function Review will normally be scheduled based on a regular rotation of no more than five years in line with other ICANN reviews, a Special IANA Function Review may also be initiated by community action.

-Periodic IANA Function Reviews would be focused on the performance of PTI against the IANA SOW, as well as reviewing the IANA SOW to determine if any amendments should be recommended.
+Periodic IANA Function Reviews will be focused on the performance of PTI against the IANA SOW, as well as reviewing the IANA SOW to determine if any amendments should be recommended.
 The outcomes of an IANA Function Review are not limited and could include a variety of recommendations.

 What should be the process for reviewing or amending IANA SOWs (including approval by the community and acceptance by ICANN)?

 The review could identify recommended amendments to the IANA SOW to address any performance deficiencies, or to the CSC charter to address any issues or deficiencies.
-The process of developing and approving amendments would take place through a defined process that includes, at minimum, the following steps, in advance of an amendment to either document being proposed:
+The process of developing and approving amendments will take place through a defined process that includes, at minimum, the following steps, in advance of an amendment to either document being proposed:

 Consultation with the IANA Functions Operator;